 While I totally recommend getting an ice cream maker ASAP, you can make a creamy custard without the machine.

 To do this, make your ice cream base as outlined above.
 Once it’s ready, transfer it to a baking sheet and place in the freezer.
 When the ice cream is frozen, break it into chunks and blend it in a food processor until it becomes smooth and creamy.
 This may take up to 10 minutes.
 Transfer to a loaf pan refreeze.

 You won’t get quite the same creaminess, but it works in a pinch!

 Why won’t my ice cream thicken?

-Every once and while I have a reader who cannot get their ice cream to thicken.
+Every once and awhile I have a reader who cannot get their ice cream to thicken.
 There are a few reasons your ice cream never gets thick and creamy.
 Make sure to:

-- Freeze your ice cream maker base for at least 8 hours before using.
+- Freeze your ice cream maker base for at least 8 hours before using it.
 This is to freeze the center of the base which is essential in getting thick vegan ice cream.

 - Chill the ice cream base for at least 4 hours before churning.
 If the ice cream base is too warm, it will melt the center of the ice cream maker and never harden.

 Did you make this recipe?
 Leave a comment and rate it below.